-- 4. The Commission recommends that the Legislature require the Office of Enterprise Technology to work with the Department of Administration using the Lean Enterprise strategy process.
+- 4. The Commission recommends that Health Licensing Boards work with the Attorney General to review and clarify the role of the boards in conducting investigations relating to complaints regarding their licensees. - 5.
+The Commission recommends that the Legislature require the Office of Enterprise Technology to work with the Department of Administration using the Lean Enterprise strategy process.
 This process will result in an aligned agreement to meet the functional licensing needs of the boards that utilize the Administrative Services Unit.
-This process is to be completed by June 30, 2012. - 5.
-The Commission recommends that licensing fees be reviewed with the Health Licensing Boards to ensure compliance with Minnesota Statutes, section 214.06.
-As needed, fees should be reduced to provide sufficient revenue for operating costs of each board, recognizing the need for reserves for anticipated contested cases or resolution of complaints, without generating a surplus. - 6.
+This process is to be completed by June 30, 2012. - 6.
+The Commission recommends that licensing fees be reviewed with the Health Licensing Boards to ensure compliance with Minnesota Statutes, sections 214.055 and 214.06.
+As needed, fees should be reduced to provide sufficient revenue for operating costs of each board, recognizing the need for reserves for anticipated contested cases or resolution of complaints, without generating a surplus.
+This review should take into consideration the five-year expenditure recovery requirement in section 214.055. - 7.
+The commission recommends that the Legislature enact language to prohibit the Legislature from transferring surplus amounts in the state government special revenue fund to balance the general fund. - 8.
 The Commission recommends that boards and councils improve efforts for gathering and reporting outcome measures-given the most important goals, how has council affected the outcomes.
-In communicating to legislators and others, reporting outcomes may be more effective than reporting number of meetings, collaborations, etc. - 7.
-The Commission makes these recommendations regarding the operations of the Sunset Commission: - a.
+In communicating to legislators and others, reporting outcomes may be more effective than reporting number of meetings, collaborations, etc.

+- 9. The Commission makes these recommendations regarding the operations of the Sunset Commission: - a.
 The Legislature should appropriate funds to the Sunset Commission to ensure that it has sufficient resources to properly carry out its work.
-While legislative staff from the House, Senate, the Office of the Revisor of Statutes, and the Legislative

-Coordinating Commission served the Commission well, that model is not sustainable.

-The Commission should in part use these funds to prepare third party evaluations of agencies under its review.
+While legislative staff from the House, Senate, the Office of the Revisor of Statutes, and the Legislative Coordinating Commission served the Commission well, that model is not sustainable. - The Commission should in part use these funds to prepare third party evaluations of agencies under its review. - b.

-- b.
 The work of the Office of the Legislative Auditor should be aligned with the Sunset Commission so that those detailed financial audits and program evaluations can inform the work of the Sunset Commission. - c.
 When conducting evaluations of agencies in the future, the Sunset Commission should request that the Legislative Auditor provide updates on financial audits and program evaluations it has prepared of those agencies. - d.
 The Sunset Commission recommends that the Legislature clarify the term "priority-based budget" in Minnesota Statutes, section 3D.06 (2). - e.
-The Commission recommends that when the Department of Health is reviewed in 2014, that the issue of licensing occupations by the department or by licensing boards be examined. - 8.
-The Commission recommends that the Emergency Medical Services Regulatory Board be included in the review under 3D.21, subdivision 2, and be reviewed in 2014. - 9.
+The Commission recommends that when the Department of Health is reviewed in 2014, that the issue of licensing occupations by the department or by licensing boards be examined. - 10.
+The Commission recommends that the Emergency Medical Services Regulatory Board be included in the review under 3D.21, subdivision 2, and be reviewed in 2014. - 11.
 The Councils of Color were established by the Legislature to function as advisory bodies.
-The Commission recommends that if the Legislature appropriates Legacy Amendment funds to the Councils of Color, that it be specific with respect to the purpose and amounts of any grants. - 10.
-The Commission recommends that the Labor Interpretive Center, established in chapter 138A.01, be sunset.
+The Commission recommends that if the Legislature appropriates Legacy Amendment funds to the Councils of Color, that it be specific with respect to the purpose and amounts of any grants. - 12.
+The Commission recommends that the Labor Interpretive Center, established in chapter 138A.01, be sunset. - 13.
+The Sunset Commission recommends that the Department of Minnesota Management and Budget review the number of full time equivalents and salary structure of the boards and councils that the Commission reviewed.
+The report must be submitted to the Sunset Commission by December 15, 2012.
+In the future the Commission recommends this analysis to be done concurrent with future reviews.